wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.41 =
+* Added more options to the Feed to Post settings.
+Prepared files for translation into other languages.
 = Version 2.40 =
 * Added option to import feed items (like news) and creates blog posts so readers can comment on them.
 Category name added as an option to add to templates, plus bug fixes.
 = Version 2.37 =